African American Collections

 The cartoons and caricatures in HSP’s holdings depict African Americans in both positive and negative lights.
 In some cartoons, such as many from the 1860 presidential campaign, African Americans are often reduced to stereotypes or political tools.
 The issue of slavery and the free black man dominated these images for decades, and many cartoons were blatantly racist.
 As cartoons evolved, so too did the stereotypes and racial themes, which were often mocked to demonstrate the futility of racism based on the color of one’s skin.

-Our Cartoons and Caricatures collection is searchable in our MANX database.
-The prints are arranged in several boxes by date.
-While some of the cartoons from this collection are cataloged in our graphics card catalog, there is currently no comprehensive item-level inventory available for this collection.
+For instance, the Historical Society of Pennsylvania cartoons and caricatures collection (collection 3133) is arranged in several boxes by date, and a finding aid provides an item-level inventory.
 Cartoons can also be found in our graphics collections with call numbers starting with “Ba,” “Bb,” and “Bc.”
-These items can be found in our graphics card catalog.
+These items can be found in HSP's P4 graphics card catalog.

 Printed guides are available for several of these collections.
 Please ask at our Reference Desk.